charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

     return Ok(token);
 }
 {% endhighlight %}

+## Discussion about using Facebook authentication scheme directly

 In our sample codes, we choose to use JWT authentication for our APIs.
 Different design can be used here.
 For example, you can configure API to use Facebook authentication scheme directly (instead of JWT or cookie) with [Authorize(AuthenticationSchemes = FacebookDefaults.AuthenticationScheme)].
 In this case, once the authentication via Facebook is done, the API is authenticated.
 If you choose to do so, consider the following.
 1. If other claims, e.g., the role claim, need to be added, check this ASP.NET [post](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/claims?view=aspnetcore-6.0#extend-or-add-custom-claims-using-iclaimstransformation).